afonsolage/bevysfactory/README.md

 Another important aspect of the Factory is how it's tied to resource quality, since each factory building will have also a quality indicator, which will determine how fast it works or the storage capacity, for instance.

-The quality indicator should have a higher threshould, so Players won't have to rebuild their factories whenever a new resource now, which a slight better quality is discovered.
+The quality indicator should have a higher threshold, so Players won't have to rebuild their factories whenever a new resource now, which a slight better quality is discovered.
 Quality indicator should require significant better resources but offer also significant better bonuses.